johntiger1/chatgpt-analyzer/README.md

 3. we then trigger another message *and wait*
 4. for each triggered chat, we crunch the data and run the function. if we like, then we can save it to memory.

+## Detailed control flow:
+1. popup.html -> popup.js.
+Popup.js has a mega function which processes stuff

+e.g.
+A. call looping function to load the data
+B. on the data loaded, then, we analyze the content

 # Architecture
 - popup.html contains the document structure for the popup
 - popup.css contains the css (optional for now)